Nayjest/Grids/README.md

 © 2014 &mdash; 2015 Vitalii Stepanenko

 Licensed under the MIT License.

+Please see [License File](LICENSE) for more information.